linhnguyen-gt/bloc_small/README.md

 celsiusSubject.add(25); // Outputs: Temperature in Fahrenheit: 77.0°F
 ```

-`where(bool Function(T event) test)`

-Filters items emitted by the source `ReactiveSubject` by only emitting those that satisfy a specified predicate.
+- `where(bool Function(T event) test)`: Filters items emitted by the source `ReactiveSubject` by only emitting those that satisfy a specified predicate.

 ```dart
 final numbers = ReactiveSubject<int>();